wwiecek/baggr/readme.md

   - Both full and aggregate data sets can be used
   - Automatic choice of priors
   - Automatic calculation of pooling metrics
-  - Cross-validation
+  - Cross-validation (including leave-one-out)

 v0.2 will follow soon, enabling more models and more features such as:

-  - Modelling of quantiles and SE’s
+  - Modelling of quantiles and of SE’s
   - Modelling of log-normal data
   - Automatic standardisation of variables
   - New way to specify priors
-  - Leave-one-out cross-validation